jouellnyc/RV1103_LuckFox_PicoPlus/README.md

 # RV1103 Linux Micro Development Board

-This README provides essential NON obvioius steps for getting installing the RV1103 Linux Micro Development Board: https://www.luckfox.com/EN-Luckfox-Pico-Plus
+This README provides essential NON obvious steps for getting installing the RV1103 Linux Micro Development Board: https://www.luckfox.com/EN-Luckfox-Pico-Plus

+Although there is lots of documentation, there is not specific step by setp to install Ubuntu on the RV1103_LuckFox_PicoPlus from Linux.

 ## TLDR
 See https://forums.luckfox.com/viewtopic.php?t=1765